 In January 2014, the ICC issued final orders in the third three-year electric plans, and further expanded SAG duties to include, among other issues, reviewing new program designs, further discussing issues that remained unresolved in litigation, and the creation of an Illinois Energy Efficiency Policy Manual (e.g., Ameren IL Final Order, 13-0498; ComEd Final Order, 13-0495; DCEO Final Order, 13-0499).
 Final Orders in the second three-year gas plans were issued in May 2014 and include similar expansion of SAG issues (e.g., Nicor Gas Final Order, 13-0549; Peoples Gas-North Shore Gas Final Order, 13-0550).

-In 2015-2016, SAG engaged participants in a Portfolio Planning Process with the goal of reaching agreement on energy efficiency Plans before filing for approval with the Commission.
-Final orders for the 2018-2021 Energy Efficiency Plans were issued in fall 2017 for the electric and gas energy efficiency programs that began on January 1, 2018.
+In 2020, SAG engaged in a Portfolio Planning Process with the goal of reaching agreement on 2022-2025 energy efficiency Plans before utility filings for approval with the Commission in March 2021.
+Currently, 2022-2025 energy efficiency Plans are under review by the Commission.

 Additional information about SAG responsibilities can be found in Section 3, Illinois Energy Efficiency Stakeholder Advisory Group, of the Illinois Energy Efficiency Policy Manual.
 Visit the SAG Planning page for information about current SAG activities.